bryanbraun/bryanbraun.github.io/_posts/2012-03-19-never-settle-being-mediocre.md

 ---
-layout: post
 title: "Never Settle for Being Mediocre"
 date: 2012-03-19 15:45:44
+related: [
+  "Try Hard Things"
+]
 ---

 In 7th grade, I performed in a middle school choir with a phenomenal choir director.
 He ran a tight ship.
 He expected professionalism and skill from all of his students and he got it without any class auditions or talent screening.
-He managed to get 12-14 year old kids to sing <a href="http://www.youtube.com/watch?v=OwqqfbinUDY" target="_blank" title="Here's an example of one we sang">classical music masterpieces </a>in strict four-part harmony without batting an eye.
+He managed to get 12-14 year old kids to sing <a href="http://www.youtube.com/watch?v=OwqqfbinUDY" title="Here's an example of one we sang">classical music masterpieces </a>in strict four-part harmony without batting an eye.
 Our district superintendent attended every one of our concerts.
 He was nowhere to be found at our school wrestling matches.

 This choir director was a perfectionist.
 He once stopped our entire choir in the middle a concert performance of Dansi na Kuimba because our singing wasn't meeting his expectations.
 He had us start the song over again in front of the audience.